 Installation of the piers through pile driving and operation of pumps would create underwater noise that may affect movement, foraging, and may cause temporary threshold shifts in hearing ability.
 The sound pressure levels are not expected to result in levels that would injure or cause mortality of estuarine fish (206 decibels), but instead may make the surrounding open water areas temporarily unsuitable for the species.
-An underwater noise analysis would be completed during project permitting to detail temporary affects to estuarine fish that may result from underwater noise.
-In order to reduce potential impacts from underwater noise on such fish, Best Management Practices (BMPs) for pile driving would be implemented, as applicable, depending on the pile driving methods.
-These BMPs may include the use of a cushion block, bubble curtains, and the "soft start" technique where pile driving intensity is slowly ramped up.
+An underwater noise analysis would be completed during project permitting, when additional details are available regarding the location, size, material, and number of piles and the construction method, to detail temporary affects to estuarine fish that may result from underwater noise.
+The use of industry-standard Best Management Practices (BMPs) for pile driving are anticipated.
+Depending on the pile driving method utilized, these BMPs may include the use of a cushion block, bubble curtains, and the "soft start" technique where pile driving intensity is slowly ramped up.
 In addition, the use of fish screens as described in the Chapter 2, Alternatives, would minimize the potential for entrainment, considering most estuarine fish individuals would be migrating or foraging adults or juveniles, and not larvae that may be impinged upon the screens.
 Shading of open water habitat and removal of habitat through use of piers and pipelines are not expected to result in effects on estuarine fish.